-Recent incidents such as the 2014 police shooting of Michael Brown in Ferguson, Missouri have put a spotlight on police brutality in the United States.
+Incidents such as the 2020 police killing of George Floyd in Minnesota have put a spotlight on police brutality in the United States.

 There is no legal definition of police brutality.
 The term generally includes the excessive use of force by police, whether or not that force rises to the level of criminal assault.